-The third annual report, covering calendar year 2021, will bewas filed with the Commission in Docket No. 19-0995, on February 25, 2022.
-The 2021 report will again catalogcataloged the complaints received by the programs Adjustable Block Program across 2021 and the disciplinary actions taken by the Program Administrators.
-The report also describes various challenges the program faced in 2021 and the impact of those challenges on customer experiences, including but not limited to, the lack of funding to open additional blocks of capacity prior to the enactment of Public Act 102-0662 was passed and strains on the program caused by the COVID-19 global health pandemic.
-Future reports will be published on boththe program websites website and filed in the Commission docket approving the Agency's most-recently approved Long-Term Plan.
+The third annual report, covering calendar year 2021, was filed with the Commission in Docket No. 19-0995 on February 25, 2022.
+The 2021 report cataloged the complaints received by the Adjustable Block Program across 2021 and the disciplinary actions taken by the Program Administrators.
+The report also describes various challenges the program faced in 2021 and the impact of those challenges on customer experiences, including but not limited to, the lack of funding to open additional blocks of capacity prior to the enactment of Public Act 102-0662 and strains on the program caused by the COVID-19 global health pandemic.
+Future reports will be published on the program website and filed in the Commission docket approving the Agency's most-recently approved Long-Term Plan.

 This report is a vital way that the Agency ensures transparency with the public concerning complaints received regarding program participants.
-Continuous monitoring of complaints and maintenance of the program's Consumer Protection Database, which documents all complaints received and suspensions from the program, ensures that resolution and corrective action can be taken with each specific complaint, and/or the program at large prior to the filing of this public report each calendar year.562
+Continuous monitoring of complaints and maintenance of the program's Consumer Protection Database, which documents all complaints received and suspensions from the program, ensures that resolution and corrective action can be taken with each specific complaint, and/or the program at large prior to the filing of this public report each calendar year.632